KadenMc/notMNIST_model/README.md

 - Download the repository.
 - Download the notMNIST data: https://www.kaggle.com/lubaroli/notmnist/version/1
 - Unzip notMNIST_small and move the notMNIST letter folders directly into the data folder.
+- Train the model, or download the pre-trained model below!

 Utilize the commands and optional parameters below.
 Note that plots are always saved to the output folder as images.